Korg Prologue ► 200 custom sounds

 All of these shortcomings gave me the impression the synth was half-baked.
 When I stumbled upon stories of the first firmware and its tuning issues, and learned that some people had been returning their units, I thought it wasn’t just my impression – it seemed the synth really was half-baked.

 But I have to be honest (or nonchalant) with you – I simply don’t care.
 Tuning issues are a thing of the past.
 The user interface, even if irritating, is only irritating for the hand and not the brain – if you know what I mean.
 Using the Prologue is like a quick scuffle instead of a protracted, psychological abuse.
-I’d rather have a tooth knocked out by a school bully than be tortured all my childhood by psycho parents and their neverending preparations for the last coming of Christ.
+I’d rather have a tooth knocked out by a school bully than be tortured all my childhood by psycho parents and their never-ending preparations for the last coming of Christ.
 And that’s how I feel with the Prologue – I just need to turn the value knob or press the buttons like crazy for a short while and that’s it.
 That’s the end of it.
 If I need to change the envelope for the multi-engine oscillator, I press “button 7” five times.
 If I want to change the velocity of the filter envelope, I press “button 5” four times.
 End of story, end of pain, I’m free to go.
-There isn’t anything else I have to learn or maneouver around, no sneaky tricks.
+There isn’t anything else I have to learn or maneuver around, no sneaky tricks.
 It’s just muscle work of an acceptable intensity.

 OUTRO